apichamp-solutions/apichamp-samples/petstore-api-mssql/README.md

 #### pets_category

-Pet category is fix.
+Pet category are preset in the database.
 If you create a new pet choose a category from the list.

 | id | label |
 |----|-------|